ActilityConnectors/DX-API-Dataflow/Connect with ThingPark Wireless/DX-API Dataflow Swagger UI/README.md

   <img src="https://user-images.githubusercontent.com/41436968/43402768-c231b7e0-9413-11e8-9e71-bd5e0a17ed0d.jpg">
 </p>

 That's it your AS Routing Profile is ready!
 Your Dataflow is now ready and sending your device information.
+If you want to see a more specific tutorial, continue and discover how to create a MQTT connector with CloudMQTT!

 ## MQTT Connector with CloudMQTT